S4vianR/ObsidianNotes/README.md

 # ObsidianNotes

-This are my personal notes
+This are my personal school notes.